0v3rride/0v3rride.github.io/Posts/vulninridenum.md

  5. [A Medium Blog About Python Shell Injection](https://medium.com/python-pandemonium/a-trap-of-shell-true-in-the-subprocess-module-6db7fc66cdfd)
  6. [Official Python Documentation](https://docs.python.org/3.7/library/subprocess.html#popen-objects)

-The links above focus more in which a user is prompted to provide input via the `input` function in Python, etc. Leveraging command injection via command line arguments that will be parsed by a script will be a little trickier, but it's still very simple to do.
+The links above focus more in which a user is prompted to provide input via the `input` function in Python, etc. Leveraging command injection via command-line arguments that will be parsed by a script will be a little trickier, but it's still very simple to do.

 ## The Vulnerability
 The vulnerability itself is not super-duper serious as it's a script that's only used by a specific group of individuals and you need access to run it locally.
 While working on a CTF problem involving SIDs and looking for another tool to compare with Impacket's lookupsid.py script, I came across a tool written by Dave Kennedy (ReL1K) called RidEnum.py.
-I was interested in how both tools were obtaining the domain and local machine SID, but that's not really important.
+I was interested in how both tools were obtaining the domain and local machine SID, but that's not important.
 However, I noticed in the source code on the [github page](https://github.com/trustedsec/ridenum/blob/master/ridenum.py) that the tool is using `Subprocess.Popen` objects to execute a shell command.
 These appear on the following lines:
  * 62
  * 78
  * 111